opencobra/cobratoolbox/docs/FullMATLABStructure.md

                               (EMPTY if no info)

 7. Matrices (specific for the map and comparable with the model)

-    Attention: this functionality is disabled for the moment.
-To be structured as the model and be comparable, the access to entities has to be adapted...

    - sID:                     Logical matrix with rows=speciesID and columns=reactionsID
    - sAlias:                  Logical matrix with rows=speciesAlias and columns=reactionsID
    - isAlias:                 Logical matrix widh rows=speciesID and columns=speciesAlias

+    Attention: this functionality is disabled for the moment.
+To be structured as the model and be comparable, the access to entities has to be adapted for PPI maps...